mvolkmann/blog/src/svelte/stores-vs-context.md

 ### dynamic + local case

-If the store should only be available to descendant components of a given ancestor component, define it in the ancestor component, place it in context, and retrieve the store from context in the descendant components.
+If descendant components need to use a different store based on the ancestor that rendered them, define the store in ancestor components, place it in context, and retrieve the store from context in the descendant components.
+This approach can also be used to limit the scope in which a given store is accessible, unlike the "dynamic + global" approach which makes stores available to any component.
 In my experience, this option is rarely needed.

 ## Static data